ricardomfmsousa/shell-scripts/dev-setup-debian/README.md

 > - Running `setup.sh` will execute all scripts under the `setup` folder;
 > - Every script under the `setup` folder can be run individually;
-> - Tested in Ubuntu 18.04 and Elementary 5.
+> - Tested in Pop!_OS 20.04 LTS.

 # Folder description

 ## `ca-certificates`

-Copy all your certificates to this folder in order to install them system-wide.
+Certificates to be installed system-wide.

 ## `dotfiles`

-Includes all dotfiles that will be copied to `$HOME`.
+Dotfiles that will be copied to `$HOME`.

 ## `functions`